 "It's not your fault either," Willow looked around the room.
 "We don't know that anything bad has happened.
 There might be a perfectly good reason for her to have dropped out of sight for a while."

-The eyes that met hers were skeptical.
-She shut up.
+The eyes that met hers were as skeptical as Spike knew his were so she shut up.

 Faith looked up.
 "Can't you do some kind of magic to find her?"